aaronvincent/QHEAT/docs/source/qheat-jc.rst

 Author Identifiers
 ******************
-ArXiV also has the functionality to create an
+arXiv also has the functionality to create an
-`author identifier <https://info.arxiv.org/help/author_identifiers.html>`_ page summarizing your ArXiV submissions.
+`author identifier <https://info.arxiv.org/help/author_identifiers.html>`_ page summarizing your arXiv submissions.
 Once you enable yours, the page `<https://arxiv.org/a/lastname_first_n>`_ is created, where the complete last name and first name's initial are printed in ASCII and Identifiers are indexed starting at `n=1`.